Biography

 No loud drumming from a car with the window wound down.

-No lawnmower droning, or water flowering.
+No lawnmower droning, or water flowing.

 A rare moment of silence in a fresh and fragrant garden.

-How can it be so quiet?
+How can it e so quiet?

 You can almost hear the silence.

-Week 13, June 20th 2020
+Week 13, 20th June 2020

 Non-essential shops open, masks popping up everywhere.
 Week 13 so full of change.

-With a massive U-turn, masks essential in hospitals, on ferries, buses, trains and planes.
+With a massive U-turn, masks essential in hospitals, on ferries, buses, trains and planes

-EasyJet is back in the air, no cabin service but an individual call for your personal slot in the loo.
+East Jet is back in the air, no cabin service but an individual call for your personal slot in the loo

 Loos spread infection so put down the lid when you flush, in public loos, it's essential to do.

-Week 93, December 25th 2021
+Week 93, 25th December 2021

 It's Christmas Day and there's a feeling of optimism in the air.
 We hope all is as good as it seems.